Coronavirus: New Zealand rolls out drive-through hubs for testing Covid-19

 • Covid19.govt.nz: The Government's official Covid-19 advisory website

-This afternoon, people driving past could see tents set up outside the medical centre with drive-through only access and what appeared to be increased security.
+This afternoon, people driving past could see tents set up outside the medical centre with drive-through only access and what appeared to be security.

 READ MORE: